Consider granting a “Leave of Absence” for workers too scared to come back to the office

 Employers must create policies and protocols to deal with pandemic employment issues that will continue to impact workers well into 2021.
 Companies will need to balance compassionate employee-care policies with labor law compliance—all while maintaining the employer’s right to operate a productive and successful business.

 Sequoia Personnel Services can help you navigate this complex challenge.
-Our HR Specialist are available to take your call at 1.800.342.4742.
 We’re here to help!